thommccarthy/nx-ts-news/posts/modal-react-ts/modal-react-ts.md

 export default Modal;
 ```

 Here's a basic modal component we'll be working with.
 It renders its children and includes a Close button, all of which only appear if showModal is set to true.
-We're also incorporating an onClose function, which is executed when the user clicks on either the Close button or the backdrop.
-Be sure to add e.stopPropagation() to the click event on the modal-content class to avoid unintentionally triggering the onClose function.
+We're also incorporating an `onClose` function, which is executed when the user clicks on either the Close button or the backdrop.
+Be sure to add the `stopPropagation()` function to the click event on the `modal-content` to avoid unintentionally triggering the `onClose` function.

-Next, let's put this component into action in our App.tsx.
-Typically in larger applications, you'd avoid rendering the modal directly in the App.tsx file, but for simplicity's sake, we'll do so in this instance:
+Next, let's put this component into action in our `App.tsx`.
+Typically in larger applications, you'd avoid rendering the modal directly in the `App.tsx` file, but for simplicity's sake, we'll do so in this instance:

 ```
 // src/App.tsx